Trump's Conflicts Could Undercut Global Efforts To Fight Corruption, Critics Say

 "Those are all things that are fledgling in other parts of the world, so we give them a taste of how we do it in the United States and they take a lot of those practices home and implement them," says Mary Helmig, the group's vice president.

-Even more important is the example that the U.S. has set, as a country where strong institutions exist to battle corruption when it occurs.
+Even more important is the example that the U.S. has set as a country where strong institutions exist to battle corruption when it occurs.

 "The greatest asset of the United States in terms of influence is basically the model that it has become for the rest of the world," says Georgetown law professor Alvaro Santos.